Anchomanes difformis (Anchomanes)

 Origin: Tropical Africa

-USDA Plant Hardiness MapLarge shrub 5-10 ft tallSemi-shadeRegular waterDeciduous plantEthnomedical plant.
+USDA Plant Hardiness MapLarge shrub 5-10 ft tallSemi-shadeWatering: Regular.
+Let topsoil dry slightlyDeciduous plantEthnomedical plant.

 Plants marked as ethnomedical and/or described as medicinal, are not offered as medicine but rather as ornamentals or plant collectibles.

-Originated from the jungles of Benin, along the west coast of Africa.
-The indigenous people there use the species for a variety of medicinal properties.
+The Benin form of this species entered cultivation through an ethnobotanist working in the jungles of Benin, along the west coast of Africa.
+Indigenous communities there have traditionally used the plant for a variety of medicinal purposes.

 Link to this plant: